Introduction to the Shell and Command Line on Oracle Linux

 pwd

-7. Display the files and directories under the root directory using the ls command.
+7. Display the files and directories under the root directory of the Oracle Linux filesystem.

 ls /